 This is our newest butterfly themed art addition in the room.

-This is how we made it
+This is how we made our Paper Butterfly Art

 As we knew where we wanted to hang the picture, we started by deciding on the final size and scale of the butterfly art before preparing a variety of butterfly templates.